Bergvca/bergvca.github.io/_posts/2019-04-13-gmail-analysis.md

 ![png](/media/img/gmail_analysis/test%20notebook_59_0.png)

-I think its clear that the number of updates, promoties and social media updates are growing fast.
+I think it's clear that the number of updates, promotions and social media updates are growing fast.
 The actual numbers are hard to gauge as I've been consistently inconsistent in clearing my inbox of these type of emails.

 ## Deleting events